 Whether or not you want to inject is up to you.
 To do this, melt some butter and add any flavorings, spices, and seasoning that you see fit and inject away.
 This is your turkey and you can do what you like!

 If you have a smoker, check the manufacturer’s guidelines on how to prepare the smoker.

 For a water smoker: put the turkey on the top rack, breast side up.
 If you’re using wood chips, soak them before placing them on the coals.
 You will want to maintain the heat at about 250° F, so replenish briquettes and water as necessary.
 Cook until the meat reaches 165° F in the breast and 175° F–180° F in the thigh.
 The cook time will range between 6-10 hours for a bird over 12 lbs.

 For an electric smoker: set the temperature to 225° F and cook for 8–12 hours (or until the temperature of the inner thigh reaches 180° F).

 The turkey must reach 140° F within four hours, otherwise you will have to finish it in the oven.
 A probe thermometer inserted into the breast and thigh will let you know if the internal temperature indicates that the meat is safe to eat.

 You may also choose to use a regular grill with a smoker box or a combination grill.
 As long as it has a lid and you keep the temperature around 275–300° F, you’re all good.
 For pellet grills, add a few pecan pellets as this will impart a smooth and rich smoky flavor.
 Turn and baste the turkey every half hour or so with more of the melted butter mix.

-Allow the turkey to cook before carving and enjoy!
+Let the turkey rest before carving and enjoy!